PrimeDAO/bal-distribution/README.md

 npm run calc-bal:mainnet
 ```

-- Copy the contents of the array saved in `/allocation/BalAllocationMainnet.json` into `getTranche()` in `/merklescripts/create-merkleroot.ts` and create the merkleroot for the computed tranche
+- Copy the contents of the array saved in `/allocation/mainnet/BalAllocationMainnet.json` into `getTranche()` in `/merklescripts/mainnet/create-merkleroot.ts` and create the merkleroot for the computed tranche
 ```
-npm run create-merkleroot
+npm run create-merkleroot:mainnet
 ```

 - Seed allocations for the computed tranche